clintcolding/clintcolding.github.io/_posts/2019-02-12-create-windows-memory-dump.md

 .\vmss2core-sb-8456865.exe -W8 TESTVM-4409dd21.vmss TESTVM-4409dd21.vmem
 ```

-6. Once complete you will have a `memory.dmp` file that you can further analyze.
+You will now have a `memory.dmp` file that you can further analyze.